 States regulate the official names of corporations. and other organizations, and they also regulate assumed names people use when they're in business under a name other than their own (also referred to as "doing business as" or "d/b/a").
 Typically, both kinds of names must be registered; in fact, official names are part of the incorporation paperwork.
-In both cases there aren't many limits on the names that Recall also Galt House's discussion of the trademark-priority effect of incorporating a business name, viz. absolutely nothing.

-can be registered - but there are a few.
+In both cases there aren't many limits on the names that can be registered - but there are a few.